sotiris123/QuanGAT/README.md

-# Federated QuanGAT with Quantum Embeddings
+# Federated Graph Attention Network with Quantum Embeddings

 This repository contains code for **federated graph neural networks with quantum encodings** (QuanGAT) applied to **DNA mutation prediction and